 Visual effects artists were tasked with bringing many of the fantastic magical elements of Harry Potter to life, including everything from fire-breathing dragons and club-swinging giants to zombie-like Inferi and Voldemort’s snake-like face (which was created by using practical makeup and digitally removing Ralph Fiennes’s nose).
 One of their most challenging sequences came early in Deathly Hallows, when members of the Order of the Phoenix arrive at Privet Drive to whisk Harry away to a safe spot.
 Multiple Harrys, Mad-Eye Moody says, will confuse the Death Eaters on their trail—so some of the wizards chug Polyjuice Potion and transform into Harry.

 The transformation was tough for visual effects artists to pull off.
 "We needed to have a little bit of the attributes of Harry, and a little bit of the attributes of whoever we started with—George, Fred, Ron, Hermione," Nicolas Aithadi, VFX supervisor at Moving Picture Company, told Popular Mechanics.
 "The tricky part is you have to be able to read the Harry part and the George part.
 What we keep from each of these characters has to be perfect."
-They accomplished it by coating the actors’ faces in UV paint, then having them make faces in the Mova Contour Reality Capture system, which has 29 cameras and can capture 50,000 points of information, creating a 3D mesh cloud they could use as a basis for the transforming faces.
+They accomplished it by coating the actors’ faces in UV paint, then having them make faces in the Mova Contour Reality Capture system, which had 29 cameras and can capture 50,000 points of information, creating a 3D mesh cloud they could use as a basis for the transforming faces.

 According to Phelps, it was completely different than anything they’d ever done before.
 “There are probably 30 different facial expressions they tried to get you to do,” he told Popular Mechanics.
 “I never realized how wide I could open my mouth until we did that scene, so that was quite cool.”
 Because of the UV paint, the VFX artists had one piece of advice, Phelps said: “They were quite keen to say, ‘Just don’t go to any nightclubs tonight, because you’ll look like a floating head.’”

 Five thousand eight hundred times, to be exact.
 In our 2014 interview with Radcliffe, he told us, “The lightning scar, on the first two films, we essentially painted it on, and after that we used Pros-Aide, which was like a glue [to put it on].
 It was very simple.”
-The scar was applied to his face 2,000 times; the rest went on film and stunt doubles.
+The scar was applied to his face thousands of times; the rest went on film and stunt doubles.
 Radcliffe also went through 160 pairs of Harry’s round-frame glasses.

 “I loved my [fake] teeth!” the actress told EW.
 “I kept them because they’re not going to fit anybody else.
 I keep them in a blue plastic thing in the bathroom and bring them out when I miss [Bellatrix].’”